 - Business mileage claim forms

 - Records about any other income such as dividends or capital gains

-- Copies of tax returns and tax calculations you have submitted
+- Copies of previous tax returns and tax calculations you have submitted

 Every time you send in a tax return, HMRC reserves the right to ask questions about the numbers and request that you show evidence of how you reached that number and check you’ve paid the right amount of tax.

-You are legally required to keep your tax and accounting records for HMRC for at least 5 years after the 31 January you submit your tax return.
+You are legally required to keep your tax records, including copies of tax returns, for HMRC for at least 5 years after the 31 January you submit your tax return.

 For example, you must keep all your tax records for your 2018/2019 tax return, which is due by 31 January 2020 until the 31 January 2025 at least.